Long-Term Noise Characterization of Narrowband Power Line Communications: Frequency Domain

 \section{Frequency Domain}

 In this section, we consider different aspects of the noise in the frequency domain.

-{\bf Spectrum-wise analysis.} Our preliminary analysis consisted of estimating the noise levels ($dB\mu V$) as a function of the frequency spanning between 41,992 and 47,168 Hz.
-For each frequency, we considered a time series of 639K measurements of the noise (more than one week), and we computed the minimum, quantiles 10 (q10), 50 (q50), 90 (q90), and finally, the maximum.
-Figure~\ref{fig:spectrum} shows the aforementioned statistics as a function of the considered frequencies.
-First, we observe that higher frequencies are characterized by lower levels of noise, i.e., there is a clear trend---involving all the statistics---according to which, the level of noise decreases when the frequency increases.
+{\bf Spectrum-wise analysis.} Our preliminary analysis consisted of estimating the noise levels ($dB\mu V$) as a function of the frequency spanning between 41,992 kHz and 471,679 kHz.
+For each of the 776 frequencies (97 subcarriers $\times$ 8 channels), we considered a time series of 639K measurements of the noise (more than one week), and we computed the minimum, quantiles 10 (q10), 50 (q50), 90 (q90), and finally, the maximum.
+Figure~\ref{fig:spectrum} shows the statistics mentioned above as a function of the considered frequencies.
+First, we observe that lower levels of noise characterize higher frequencies, i.e., there is a clear trend---involving all the statistics---according to which the level of noise decreases when the frequency increases.
 We identify the following regions: